psugihara/FreeChat/README.md

 - No config.
 Usable by people who haven't heard of models, prompts, or LLMs.
 - Performance and simplicity over dev experience or features.
 Notes not Word, Swift not Elektron.
 - Local first.
 Core functionality should not require an internet connection.
-There are lots of great clients for GPT-4, claude, etc. This is not one of them.
 - No conversation tracking.
 Talk about whatever you want with FreeChat, just like Notes.
 - Open source.
 What's the point of running local AI if you can't audit that it's actually running locally?